Williams starts US Open farewell with a win

-US Open: Serena Williams beats Danka Kovinic in New York
+US Open: Serena Williams beats Danka Kovinic to extend New York farewell

 Last updated on .From the section Tennis